Democrats Gain In Governors' Races, But Miss Chance At History

 And Republican Gov. Scott Walker is projected to lose his bid for a third term in Wisconsin.

-But a Republican in the mold of President Trump is projected to win the governor's office in Florida and another leads in Georgia — both states where African-American candidates hoped to break new ground for Democrats.
+But a Republican in the mold of President Trump is projected to win the governor's office in Florida, and another leads in Georgia — both states where African-American candidates hoped to break new ground for Democrats.

 Rep. Ron DeSantis, R-Fla., bested Tallahassee Mayor Andrew Gillum in the Florida governor's contest, the AP projected.
 In Georgia, Brian Kemp, the Republican secretary of state, is leading former state lawmaker Stacey Abrams in election returns, although early Wednesday morning Abrams vowed not to concede that state's governor's race until every vote was counted.

 Former Sen. Mike DeWine, R-Ohio, is projected to beat Democrat Richard Cordray and replace Ohio Gov. John Kasich, who is termed-limited out of office.
-Like DeSantis in Florida, DeWine could be an important ally for the president in a state that's likely to be a key presidential battleground in two years.
+Like DeSantis in Florida, DeWine could be an important ally for the president in a state that is likely to be a key presidential battleground in two years.

-Democrats fared better in governors' races the Midwest and the West.
+Democrats fared better in governors' races in the Midwest and the West.

 Democrat Tony Evers is projected to unseat Walker in Wisconsin.
 J.B.
 Pritzker is projected to topple Republican Gov. Bruce Rauner in Illinois — one of the nation's least popular governors — after spending more than $170 million of his Hyatt hotel fortune on the contest.